Shop LeafScore Rated Cookware (100% PTFE Free)

 For many households, air fryers are simply too convenient to pass on, and yet, many contain forever chemicals.
-Here are our top picks for PFAS free air fryers.
+Here is a quick guide to finding truly PFAS free air fryers.

 We recently set up a small in-law suite for visiting family and friends.
 This created a quandary: how to kit out a small kitchenette with non-toxic, sustainably made appliances, on a budget.